ClaraML96/ClaraML96.github.io/index.markdown

   </p>
 </div>

-From this breakdown, we can draw several conclusions:
+What we see:

-* December 2024 had the highest number of incidents, likely due to increased traffic during the holiday season, colder weather stressing infrastructure, and more crowd-related disruptions.
+* **December 2024** had the highest number of incidents, likely due to increased traffic during the holiday season, colder weather stressing infrastructure, and more crowd-related disruptions.
-* January 2024 followed closely, possibly driven by harsh winter conditions and early-year operational resets.
+* **January 2024** followed closely, possibly driven by harsh winter conditions and early-year operational resets.
-* October 2024 recorded the lowest number of incidents, suggesting a period of relative stability, milder weather, and fewer crowd-based events.
+* **October 2024** recorded the lowest number of incidents, suggesting a period of relative stability, milder weather, and fewer crowd-based events.
-* June 2024, the second-lowest, may reflect reduced ridership during early summer breaks or operational improvements during that window.
+* **June 2024**, the second-lowest, may reflect reduced ridership during early summer breaks or operational improvements during that window.

-Across all months, ‘Persons on Trackbed/Police/Medical’ and ‘Signals’ remained consistently among the most frequent categories, highlighting persistent safety and technical concerns.
+Across all months, “Persons on Trackbed” and “Signal” problems dominate, signaling ongoing structural and societal tensions.

 ---

-### Incidents distributed on the different Trains
+### Disruptions by Line: Where the Pressure Builds

-To understand the incident patterns in the NYC subway system, we now turn to how incidents are distributed across different subway lines and divisions.
-The subway is split into the A Division (lines 1–7) and B Division (lettered lines), which differ in infrastructure and traffic density. **Figure 9** visualizes incident counts per line, broken down by category.
+Next, we zoom in on how incidents differ across subway lines and divisions.
+The NYC subway is split into:
+- A Division (numbered lines: 1–7)
+- B Division (lettered lines: A–Z)

+Each has its own infrastructure, technology, and crowd dynamics. **Figure 9** maps the incident landscape by line and category for 2024.

 <div style="display: flex; justify-content: center;">
   <div class="image-container">